christian1741/Twitter-Sentiment-Analysis/README.md

 TRAINING THE CLASSIFIER

-- Naive Bayes is the classifier that I am using to create a sentiment analizer.
+- Naive Bayes is the classifier that I am using to create a sentiment analyzer.
 - I used the Naïve Bayes method in the NLTK library to train and classify.
 - At this point, I have a training set, so all I need to do is instantiate a classifier and classify test tweets.